Noeamar/Scienta_lab/README.md

 - **Healthy (0):** perfectly predicted (100/100).
 - **RA (1):** strong recall (1.00) but moderate precision.
 - **SLE (2):** most errors → many SLE predicted as RA.

+We could have use the shap values to help interprate the features but I didn't find a good version of shap that didn't have a conflict with the requirements.
+So that is another way to look at feature importance and to plot graphs to analyze features.